-In the context of the application, the data and documents of the company provided on the basis of the application form AACS NH-R1 are checked by AMA.
+In the context of the application, the data and documents of the company provided on the basis of the application form AACS NH-R1 are checked by the certification body appointed by the AMA.
 On the basis of a subsequent on-site inspection, these and other requirements the company must meet are checked and subsequently evaluated or updated once a year.
-Here, inspections are made of the requirements or records mentioned under items 4 and 5.
+Here, inspections are made of the requirements and records mentioned under items 4 and 5.